• Study level

 - Tropical and sub-tropical fruit processing technologies:

-Focus on processing into juices and concentrates, purees and pieces and on their stabilization using pasteurization and Aw control.
+Focus on processing into juices and concentrates, purées and pieces, and their stabilization using pasteurization and Aw control.

-- Innovative techniques for the analysis of aroma compounds: Electronic nose; SAFE (Solvent Assisted Flavor Evaporation).
+- Innovative techniques for analyzing aroma compounds: Electronic nose; SAFE (Solvent Assisted Flavor Evaporation).

-- Aroma compounds of tropical fruits: the major classes of aroma compounds of mango, passion fruit, citrus and vanilla will be presented (odor impact, detection threshold, molecular structures,...).
-Impact of processing on the fate of flavour compounds.
+- Aroma compounds in tropical fruits: the major classes of aroma compounds in mango, passion fruit, citrus and vanilla will be presented (odor impact, detection threshold, molecular structures, etc.).
+Impact of processing on the fate of flavor compounds.

 - Caramelization; Maillard reactions; Amadori rearrangement; Strecker degradation reactions.